hirish99/sentiment-analysis-project/README.md

 DataFlare, Kaggle

 # Technologies
-Python (pandas, ski-kit learn, matplotlib) for algorithm and loading/manipulating data.
+Python (pandas, sci-kit learn, matplotlib) for algorithm and loading/manipulating data.
 TensorFlow for more advanced models.

 # Club Resources needed
 Free Food? :D and maybe more members who want to learn or know machine learning.